All Episodes

 Yes.

-I reported directly to her.
+And I reported it directly to her, one person.

-So I called up and in my amusement said something like, good work.
+So I called up and, in my amusement, said something like, good work.

-Well, give me enough time here, Art, so I can go and try to find that.
+Give me enough time here, Art, so I can go and try to find that.

 Oh, you'll have the time.